-- Welding Voltage.
-In Stick Mode, the Voltage is not adjustable due to the nature of stick (Constant Current) welding.
-The voltage varies according to the length of the arc.
-The Voltage displayed while idling is the Open Circuit Voltage (OCV) of the machine.
-While welding this changes to reflect the actual arc voltage. - 2.
-Voltage Input Confirmation.
+- 2. Voltage Input Confirmation.
 This confirms which voltage the machine is being supplied.
 This also serves as a diagnostic tool.
-If the does not display 240V, then the power supply to the welder is likely faulty.
-NOTE: Maximum output and accuracy of the machine is affected by voltage lower than 220V. - Process Reminder.
-The process reminder displays "Stick" when stick mode has been selected.

-- 4. Manual/PowerSet Mode.
+If the machine shows 120V, while operating on 240V, then the power supply to the welder is likely faulty.
+NOTE: Maximum output of the machine is governed by the input voltage.
+Some selections may not be possible on reduced input power. - 3.
+Process Reminder.
+The process reminder displays "Stick" when stick mode has been selected. - 4.
+Manual/PowerSet Mode.
 This indicates which mode the machine is operating in, whether in full manual mode or in PowerSet mode which is a synergic, more automated mode.
 In PowerSet, many functions may not be available for adjustment.
 (See the Stick PowerSET section). - 5.
 Amperage.
 The Amperage is adjusted by the right side adjustment.
 This is the default setting.
 If no adjustment is made to selected functions or parameters, the machine will automatically default back to the Amperage setting after 4 to 5 seconds. - 6.
 Arc Force %.
 The arc force function only works in Stick mode.
 Arc force is used to offset the loss of overall wattage (VxA=W) as arc length is shortened and voltage begins to drop while stick welding.
 It offsets the drop in voltage by injecting extra amps into the weld when voltage drops below 20V.
 This enables the amperage to react aggressively or mildly, depending upon settings, to prevent arc outages, and allowing the user to hold a tight arc and maintain better control. - 7.
 Hot Start %.
 This adjusts the intensity of the start.
-When welding this helps to prevent electrode sticking and helps to eliminate porosity at the start of the weld.
+When welding this helps to prevent electrode sticking and helps to eliminate porosity at the start of the weld. .
 Hot start intensity is the percentage over the set amps at which the Amps will be boosted during the arc start. - 8.
 Hot Start Time (S).
 This sets the amount of time the hot start stays engage at the beginning of the weld. - 9.
 VRD.
 This is called the Voltage Reduction Device.
 It is a safety feature designed to help reduce chance of shock or electrocution.
 This lowers the OCV of the machine helping to reduce the chance of accidental shock or electrocution while welding where the user may become a part of the circuit path of the weld.
 This may be required in some situations by regulations.
 This will increase arc starting difficulty on some rods.
 If this is not required, or the conditions exist where the user is perfectly insulated from the work and the possibility of becoming a part of the circuit path is low or eliminated, it may help to turn this setting to "OFF".
-To help start the arc while the VRD is on, a quick double tap will help to strike the arc instead of the single scratch or tap. - Standard Mode.
-This mode is to be used with all stick electrodes except electrodes with a cellulose-based flux, i.e. 6010, 7010, 6011 etc. It provides a softer arc, with low spatter and a smooth bead appearance. - 11.
-Cellulose Mode.
-This mode is to be used with welding electrodes including 6010, 7010, 8010, 6011.
-It provides a more forceful, penetrating arc.
-When combined with hot start and arc force, this setting will make the arc more aggressive and help with maintaining a key hole in root pass welds.
-As a general rule keep the arc short as possible to prevent arc outages.
+To help start the arc while the VRD is on, a quick double tap will help to strike the arc instead of the single scratch or tap.